-KEFERENCE Existing Text historic Reformatory Complex.
+Reference EXISTINIO TEXT historic Reformatory Complex.
 MTCS COMMENTS!
-RECOMMENDATIONS Rationale ห่ 1.2 Principles & Objectives Principle 1: Protect what is valuable Page 2 d) Integrate the Natural Heritage System and cultural heritage resources with surrounding land uses and provide opportunities for compatible research, educational, recreational, transportation and urban agricultural uses.
+RECOMMENDATIONS RATIONALE หว่ 1.2 Principles & Objectives Principle-1: Protect what is valuable Page 2 d) Integrate the Natural Heritage System and cultural heritage resources with surrounding land uses and provide opportunities for compatible research, educational, recreational, transportation and urban agricultural uses.
 Reword this paragraph to indicate that new development will be integrated within the existing design and not the other way round.
 The site's cultural heritage resources are not deemed as moveable items and will direct how new development is designed.
-Therefore new development must be integrated with what exists. ر د Objectives Objectives Principle 1; Protect what is valuable Page 2 e) Ensure, where appropriate and feasible, the preservation and adaptive reuse of cultural heritage resources, including the historic Reformatory Complex and associated cultural teritage landscape.
-It is not clear what the meaning of 'appropriate and feasible' is.
-The PPS, 2005 states that 'significant built heritage resources and significant cultural heritage landscapes shall be conserved."
-WTCS recommends the use of the same language as in the PPS.
+Therefore new development must be integrated with what exists. .G 1,2 Principles & Objectives Principle 1; Protect what is valuable Page 2 e) Ensure, where appropriate and feasible, the preservation and adaptive feuse of cultural heritage resources, including the historic Reformatory Complex and associated cultural teritage landscape.
+It is not clear what the meaning of appropriate and feasible' is.
+The PPS, 2005 states that "significant built heritage resources and significant cultural heritage landscapes shall be conserved."
+MTCS recommends the use of the same language as in the PPS.
 Use the term conservation instead of preservation.
-There is a need to acknowledge the cultural heritage of the Eramosa River as part of the Grand River Watershed, a designated Canadian Heritage River.
+There is a need to acknowledge the cultural heritage of the Eramosa River as part of the Grand River Watershed, a designated Canadian Heritage of the Eramosa River as part of the Grand River.
 There may be some cultural heritage resources in the Guelph Research Station property.
-Another provision could also be added, Suggested wording.
-"Apply best efforts to arrange for an alternate use of the built heritage resources that requires minimal or no change to Definition of Conserved (PPS, 2005): means the identification, protection, use and/or management of cultural heritage and archaeological resources in such a way that their heritage values, attributes and integrity are retained.
+Another provision could also be added.
+Suggested wording.
+"Apply best efforts to arrange for an alternate use of the built heritage resources that requires minimal or no change to its heritage attributes (adaptive reuse)."
+Definition of Conserved (PPS, 2005): means the identification, protection, use and/or management of cultural heritage and archaeological resources in such a way that their heritage values, attributes and integrity are retained.
 This may be addressed through a conservation plan or heritage impact assessment.
-Definition of Preservation (Parks Canada Standards & Guidelines): involves protecting, material and integrity of an historic place or individual component, while protecting its heritage value.
+Definition of Preservation (Parks Canada Standards & Guidelines): involves protecting, maintaining and stabilizing the existing form, material and integrity of an historic place or individual component, while protecting its heritage value.
 MTCS understands that heritage and archaeological assessment reports were done for the Agricultural Research Institute of Ontario (ARIO)-owned property, the Guelph Research Station.
-MTCS also understands that 10 and A 1.2 Principles & Objectives Principle 2: Create Sustainable and Energy Efficient Infrastructure Add the following: "Council shall support the reduction of waste from construction debrits as a result of the demotifion of buildings by promoting and encouraging the adaptive reuse of existing building stock."
+MTCS also understands that 10 and ARIO will consult with the City on this: r l 1.2 Principles & Objectives Principle 2: Create Sustainable and Energy Efficient Infrastructure Add the following: "Council shall support the reduction of waste from construction debris as a result of the demofition of buildings by promoting and encouraging the adaptive reuse of existing building stock."
 There is no mention of heritage, adaptive reuse and its environmental benefits.
-One of the main environmental benefits of reusing buildings is the retention of the original buildings "embodied energy".
-New buildings have much higher embodied energy costs than buildings that are adaptively reused. ø 1.2 Principles & Objectives e) Build new connections for pedestrians, cyclists and potentially transit users across the Eramosa River valley to better connect uses and Some crossings in the form of bridges already exist.
-If is not clear whether there are new connections to replace the bridges or if there will It is understood that most, if not all, of the cultural heritage resources will be retained.
+One of the main environmental benefits of reusing buildings is the retention of the original building's "embodied energy".
+New buildings have much higher embodied energy costs than buildings that are adaptively reused.
+80 1.2 Principles & Objectives e) Build new connections for pedestrians, cyclists and potentially transit users across the Eramosa River valley to better connect uses and Some crossings in the form of bridges already exist.
+If is not clear whether there are new connections to replace the bridges or if there will If is understood that most, if not all, of the cultural heritage resources will be retained.
 Therefore, it should be made clear that new